tnielsen99/Projects/README.md

  - Spark
  - MATLAB

 I have a positive “can do” approach, with excellent communication and interpersonal skills.
 I am numeric, data analytical and have strong problem-solving capabilities.
 My goal is ultimately to become a successful leader in applying data analysis to deliver solutions for complex industrial problems.

 Outside of work, I enjoy photography and videography to stimulate my creative side.
-Been traveling the world taking photos for over 10 years now, still one of my biggest passions to express thoughts through photograpghy.
+Been traveling the world taking photos for over 10 years now, still one of my biggest passions to express thoughts through photography.

 Now I focus on programming for whatever problems come my way, automating my life wherever I can and conducting analysis on topics that interest me!

 ### Contact Me